TFCA Annual Conference Graphic

 Tony Haden - Fire Chief, Pedernales Fire Department

 Tony Haden, Fire Chief at Travis County ESD 8 (Pedernales Fire Department), brings over 25 years of experience in the fire service, including a distinguished career as a Division Chief with the Austin Fire Department.
-He holds a Master’s in Public Administration and is currently advancing his expertise through the National Fire Academy’s Executive Fire Officer Program.
-Tony’s leadership approach is shaped by his experiences in both large urban and regional fire departments, blending strategic insight with a focus on departmental vision and creating a positive organizational culture.
+He holds a Master’s in Public Administration and is advancing his expertise through the National Fire Academy’s Executive Fire Officer Program.
+Tony’s leadership approach is shaped by his experiences in large urban and regional fire departments, blending strategic insight with a focus on departmental vision and creating a positive organizational culture.
 His commitment to education and career-long learning makes him a leader dedicated to advancing the fire service profession in Texas.

 Abstract